UltiRequiem/vim-galore-es/README.md

 filetype plugins.

-Vim also allows for completing multiple kinds at once by setting the `'complete'` option.
-By default that option includes quite a lot, so be sure to trim it to your taste.
+Vim also allows for completing multiple kinds at once by setting the `'complete'` option. por defecto that option includes quite a lot, so be sure to trim it to your taste.
 You can trigger this completion by using either `<c-n>` (next) and `<c-p>` (previous), which also happen to be the keys used for choosing entries in the popup menu.
 See `:h i^n` and `:h 'complete'` for more on